15 Inspiring Places in the U.S. to Learn About Black History

 Travelers may not have noticed some of the historic sites in their own cities and towns, such as the lunch counters where young people fought against segregation laws, or the African Meeting House in Boston, which is the oldest Black church in the country.
-Throughout Black History Month this February, consider making a trip to one of these nine sites - only a small selection of the hundreds of locations where travelers can learn about black heritage in the U.S.
+Consider making a trip to one of these sites - only a small selection of the hundreds of locations where travelers can learn about Black heritage in the U.S.

 Civil Rights Trail

-Mississippi Civil Rights Museum and Museum of Mississippi History
+Mississippi Civil Rights Museum and Museum of Mississippi History, Mississippi

 "These museums are telling the stories of Mississippi history in all of their complexity," said Katie Blount, director of the Mississippi Department of Archives and History, which operates the two new museums, in a statement.
 "We are shying away from nothing.
 Understanding where we are today is shaped in every way by where we have come from in our past."